 “Your full name” field

-The is a system field that’s built into Envoy Visitors.
+This is a system-generated field that’s built into Envoy Visitors.
 It’s used to collect the visitor’s name.
-It does require full name (i.e., the name must contain a space to designate first & last name have been provided).
+It does require a full name (i.e., the name must contain a space to designate first & last name have been provided).